pantoska-tieto/antoskape-project/documentation/Shell_tests_with_native_sim.md

-# How to setup test config for native_sim while needed a shell prompt?
+# How to setup test config for native_sim tests while needed a shell prompt?

 ### Table of Contents
 1. [Zephyr application - home page](../README.md)